deepcausality-rs/sites/web/content/en/blog/real-time-streaming-analytics.md

 causality library for Rust, capable of running tens of thousands of inferences per second on a laptop at microsecond latency.

-I limited this project's scope to building an end-to-end real-time causal analytics system mainly to showcase the whole picture without getting lost in any particular details.
-Therefore, you may not find Rust's geekiest details in this post, only those important aspects to understand the whole picture.
+I limited this project's scope to building an end-to-end real-time data streaming system with a causal inference example mainly to showcase the whole picture without getting lost in any particular details.
+I believe any seasoned engineer can figure out the details when needed.
+Also, this system is not meant for 24/7 operation although it already contains a few sanity checks, observability, and error propagation.
+It is meant purely for educational purpose and to showcase what can be done already today with Rust, Fluvio, and DeepCausality with a sneak peak into the future at the end of this post.

 ## Why?